Skip to Content

 6. Herbs

-A handful of fresh coriander (or cilantro if you are in North America!) leaves stirred in at the end adds the perfect complimentary flavour to a slow cooker chicken curry.
-Just remove the stems, chop up and stir through.
+A handful of fresh coriander (or cilantro if you are in North America!) leaves stirred in at the end adds the perfect complimentary flavour.
+Just remove the stems, chop them up and stir through.

 7. Cream/Yoghurt

-Yoghurt is traditionally used in an Indian curry, but you can use crème fraiche, cream or milk if you prefer.
-If you are using yoghurt, a natural one is best, I normally use Greek Yoghurt.
+Yoghurt is traditionally used in an Indian curry, but you can use crème fraiche, cream or coconut milk if you prefer.
+If you are using yoghurt, a natural one is best.
+I normally use Greek Yoghurt.

 Whatever you decide on, make sure you add it at the end of the cooking time to avoid it curdling.

-You can either serve the chicken thigs whole, or use a fork to shred them up.
+You can either serve the chicken thighs whole or use a fork to shred them up.

 How Do I Thicken Up A Chicken Curry In The Slow Cooker?

-• Leave the lid off and leave the curry to cook for a further 20 minutes on high
+- Take the lid off and leave the curry to cook for a further 20 minutes on high.

 My Chicken Curry Is Lacking In Flavour

-Once the slow cooker has finished cooking your chicken curry do a quick taste test to make sure the flavour is to your taste.
-If it lacks and tastes a bit bland then you have the following options;
+At the end of the slow cooking time, do a quick taste test to make sure the flavour is to your taste.
+If it lacks and tastes a bit bland, then you have the following options;

-• Add in some more spices and/or salt – only add in a little bit at a time and taste in between
+- Add in some more spices and/or salt – only add in a little bit at a time and taste to check.

 My Curry Is Too Spicy/Hot